anilcheepati/business-card/README.md

 ## Installation

-1:-Create one folder and open that folder in vscode , go to ternimal and add this command --> npm create vite@latest
+1: Create one folder and open that folder in vscode , go to ternimal and add this command --> npm create vite@latest

-2:It will ask for Project Name type it , once you done it will ask for select Framework select--> (REACT) and will ask for select variant select--> (Javascript) and it will upload all the dependency's in your project name folder.
+2: It will ask for Project Name type it , once you done it will ask for select Framework select--> (REACT) and will ask for select variant select--> (Javascript) and it will upload all the dependency's in your project name folder.

 3: Navigate to the project directory: `cd your-repo-name`